 Trade receivables are non interest bearing with 30 day terms.
 An impairment loss is recognised when there is objective evidence that an individual trade receivable is impaired.
 The impairment losses have been included within the administrative expenses in the Consolidated Statement of Profit and Loss and Other Comprehensive Income.
-Amounts outstanding beyond the normal 30 day trading terms which have not been provided for at 30 June 2017 or 2016 are not considered impaired by management based on the trading history with the debtor.
+Amounts outstanding beyond the normal 30 day trading terms which have not been provided for at 30 June 2018 or 2017 are not considered impaired by management based on the trading history with the debtor.
 All trade receivables that are not impaired are expected to be received within trading terms.

-2017 2016
+2018 2017

 \$'000 \$'000

 Movements in the provision for impairment were:

-Opening balance at 1 July 472 538
+Opening balance at 1 July 464 472

-Writeback for the year (8) (66)
+Doubtful debts provision / (write back) 37 (8)

-Closing balance at 30 June 464 472
+Closing balance at 30 June 501 464